 The Occupational Therapy Assistant Program (OTA) is a two-year curriculum leading to an A.A.S. degree.
 There are a total of 68 credits in the program; 41 OTA credits and 27 general education credits.

 Twenty-four students are admitted to the program each fall.
 Admission requires a high school diploma or the equivalent.
 Advanced Placement Biology with a score of 3 or better on the AP exam, and successful completion of any required developmental courses.
 Students who do not meet the biology requirements can satisfy the entrance requirement by taking Introduction to Biology BIO110 and earning a grade of C or better.
-An informational meeting with the Department Chair is required, as well as, 15 hours of observation in three different Occupational Therapy practice areas.
+Attendance at one of three Pre-Admission Orientation meetings is required, as well as, 15 hours* of observation in three different Occupational Therapy practice areas.